On the multiplicative order of $a^n$ modulo $n$: Abstract

 \section{Abstract}

 Let $n$ be a positive integer and $\alpha_n$ be the arithmetic function which assigns the multiplicative order of $a^n$ modulo $n$ to every integer $a$ coprime to $n$ and vanishes elsewhere.
-Similarly, let $\beta_n$ assign the projective multiplicative order of $a^n$ modulo $n$ to every integer $a$ coprime to $n$ and vanish elsewhere.
+Similarly, let $\beta_n$ assign the projective multiplicative order of $a^n$ modulo $n$ to every integer $a$ coprime to $n$ and vanishes elsewhere.
 In this paper, we present a study of these two arithmetic functions.
-In particular, we prove that for every positive integers $n_1$ and $n_2$ with the same square-free part, there exists an exact relationship between the functions $\alpha_{n_1}$ and $\alpha_{n_2}$ and between the functions $\beta_{n_1}$ and $\beta_{n_2}$.
+In particular, we prove that for positive integers $n_1$ and $n_2$ with the same square-free part, there exists an exact relationship between the functions $\alpha_{n_1}$ and $\alpha_{n_2}$ and between the functions $\beta_{n_1}$ and $\beta_{n_2}$.
 This allows us to reduce the determination of $\alpha_n$ and $\beta_n$ to the case where $n$ is square-free.
-These arithmetic functions recently appeared in the context of an old problem of Molluzzo, and more precisely in the study of which arithmetic progressions yield a balanced Steinhaus triangle in $\Zn$ for $n$ odd.
+These arithmetic functions recently appeared in the context of an old problem of Molluzzo, and more precisely in the study of which arithmetic progressions yield a balanced Steinhaus triangle in $\Zn$ for $n$ odd.\\[2ex] \textbf{2000 Mathematics Subject Classifications:} 11A05, 11A07, 11A25.\\[2ex] \textbf{Keywords:} multiplicative order, projective multiplicative order, balanced Steinhaus triangles, Steinhaus triangles, Molluzzo's Problem.